learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 ### Usage

 Use a `for...in` statement whenever you want to enumerate the properties of an object.

 ### `for...in` and order

-As a general rule, **don't use `for...in` with arrays**.
+Because **arrays are objects**, `for...in` _will work_ with arrays.
+In fact, because `for...of` was added to JavaScript later than `for...in`, you might see older code that uses `for...in` to iterate over arrays.
+However, as a general rule, **don't use `for...in` with arrays**.
 When iterating over an array, an **ordered** collection, we would expect the elements in the array to be dealt with **in order**.
 However, because of how `for...in` works under the hood, there's no guarantee of order.
 From the [MDN documentation][for...in]:

-> A `for...in` loop iterates over the properties of an object in an **arbitrary
-> order** ... one cannot depend on the seeming orderliness of iteration, at least
-> in a cross-browser setting).
+> A `for...in` loop iterates over the properties of an object in an **arbitrary order** ... one cannot depend on the seeming orderliness of iteration, at least in a cross-browser setting).

-Additionally, in the pre-ES2015 days, using `for...in` would often result in different browsers iterating over the same object's properties in different orders.
+What this means is that, with `for....in`, different browsers might iterate over the same object's properties in different orders.
 That's not cool!
 Cross-browser consistency is very important.
 A lot of progress has been made towards standardizing the behavior of `for...in` across all major browsers, but there's still no reason to use `for...in` with arrays when we have the wonderfully consistent `for...of` tailor-made for the job.

 ## Resources